MD/PhD Program

 GPA

-Students are required to complete the Texas A&M School of Medicine curriculum.
+Students are required to complete the Texas A&M College of Medicine curriculum.
 Additionally, students are required to maintain at least a 75 average during their first year of medical school, a cumulative average of 77.5 by the end of their preclinical training, and an 80 average thereafter.

 Journal Club Elective